willza3/macOS-z97-pcmate/README.md

 1. Mount your EFI Partition and import your config.plist into Clover Configurator

-2. Select the devices tab and check "USB" under the "Drop OEM_DSM" checkbox
+2. Select the ACPI tab and check "USB" under the "Drop OEM_DSM" checkbox

 3. Save your new configuration file and reboot into macOS